-This self-drive tour takes you through sites like the Golden Circle and the Kerið eruption crater, where you’ll find Iceland's most important historical and geological wonders.
-The Ring Road will take you along the South Coast, past two stunning waterfalls, Seljalandsfoss and Skógafoss, before you reach the impressive black sands of Reynisfjara beach and the small town of Vík.
+This self drive tour takes you through beautiful sites such as the Golden Circle and the Kerið eruption crater, where you'll find Iceland's most important historical and geological wonders.
+The Ring Road will take you along the South Coast, past two stunning waterfalls, Seljalandsfoss and Skógafoss, before you reach the impressive black sands of Reynisfjara beach and the quaint town of Vík.

-You can try out a snorkelling tour in Silfra gorge or scale an ice cap on a glacier hike.
-You can descend into a unique ice cave, zoom across Langjökull glacier on a snowmobile or ride one of the charming Icelandic horses.
-The choice is yours.
+There are also plenty of other extra activities you can add to your trip to enjoy some incredible experiences.
+You can take a snorkelling tour in Silfra fissures between 2 continents or scale an ice cap on a glacier hike.
+You can descend into a unique blue ice cave, zoom across Langjökull glacier on a snowmobile or ride one of the charming Icelandic horses.

 Welcome to Iceland!
 Once you’ve got your bags, collect your car at the airport in Keflavík and head towards the capital city where you’ll find your accommodations for the night.